About us

 Our journey

-1970 > It was the late Mr. Don Isles through the Rotary Club of Griffith, who first suggested that there was a need for Nursing Home and Hostel accommodation in Griffith in 1970.
+1970 > It was the late Mr. Don Isles, through the Rotary Club of Griffith, who first suggested to a small gathering of concerned representatives of other local Service Clubs in the town, that there was an urgent need for a Nursing Home in Griffith which could cater for both High and Low Care accommodation.

-1971 > Soon after on 8th November 1971, the first public meeting was held to gather support for the project and as a result of this meeting a working Committee was formed to promote the Project.
+1971 > On the 8th November 1971, the first public meeting was held to gather support for the project and as a result of this meeting, a local Working Committee was formed to promote The Pioneers Lodge Nursing Home Project.

 1972 > On 10 February 1972, the Pioneers Lodge Ladies Auxiliary was founded primarily to raise funds for the project.
-Between 1972 and 1975 the working Committee and the Ladies Auxiliary was busy raising funds.
+Between 1972 and 1975 the Working Committee and the Ladies Auxiliary were busy raising funds locally and lobbying support.

-1975 > In 1975, the NSW Department of Health approved the lease of approximately 0.4832 hectares of land on the hospital site, Animoo Avenue Griffith, for the project.
+1975 > In 1975, the NSW Department of Health approved the lease of approximately 0.4832 hectares of land on the existing Griffith Base Hospital site, Animoo Avenue, Griffith for the project.

-1976 > In December 1976, a tender from Warburton Constructions was selected for the construction of the 62 bed facility.
+1976 > In December 1976, a tender from local builders Warburton Constructions was selected for the construction of the 62 bed facility and building commenced.

-1978 > On 26th August 1978, the facility was officially opened by Stuart McWilliam Presdient of Pioneers Lodge Board of Directors.
+1978 > On 26th August 1978, the facility was officially opened by Stuart McWilliam, President of The Pioneers Lodge Board of Directors and long time patron.
+The Pioneers Lodge was fully staffed and occupied with already a waiting list.

-1997 > The Pioneers Lodge has always been an independent organization but initially it contracted a wide range of services from the Griffith Base Hospital including management, clerical, maintenance, linen and food services.
+1997 > The Pioneers Lodge had always been an independent, very successful organization but initially it contracted a wide range of services from the Griffith Base Hospital including management, clerical, maintenance, linen and food services.

-The arrangement served both organizations well until 1997, when the newly formed Area Health Service decided to centralize and rationalize many of its services, to concentrate on “core services”.
+The arrangement served both organizations well until 1997, when the newly formed Area Health Service decided to centralize and rationalize many of its services to concentrate on its “core services”.

 1997 also saw the introduction of a radical funding system for Aged Care.
 The “deficit funding system” was replaced by a new system which funded Aged Care providers according to the care needs of their residents.
 The subsidy provided had an inbuilt profit margin which was meant to fund future capital needs.

-The main features of the new facility are:
+The main features of The Pioneers Lodge are:

-It is a local community funded and managed aged care facility.
+ It is a local community funded modern, stand alone managed aged care facility.

 The site is very secure with a 2 m high perimeter fence and internal fencing.